getzep/zep-python/examples/langchain-langserve/README.md

    Haven't got Poetry on your machine yet?
 You can install it by following the instructions on the [Poetry website](https://python-poetry.org/docs/#installation).

-2. **Create the Poetry Environment and Install Dependencies** Run the command below to create a new virtual environment for the project:
+2. **Create the Poetry Environment and Install Dependencies** Run the command below to create a new virtual environment for the project and install dependencies:
     ```bash
     poetry install
     ```